Some songs remind me of my characters, others I'm just going to post because I like. But this one... This sums up my whole life.

 “Yep.
 I’m an old lady.
 I should see you then, hopefully.”

-Ellie went back down the stairs with Gabrielle, reluctantly said goodbye, and began the walk home.
-Amber had offered her a ride, but Ellie liked walking alone in the summer evenings.
+Ellie went back downstairs with Gabrielle, reluctantly said goodbye, and began the walk home.
+Amber offered her a ride, but Ellie preferred to be outside in the summer evenings.
 She also wanted to put off going home for as long as possible.

 The street was quiet and peaceful, the only noise coming from a few children playing outside, and sprinklers watering neat, green lawns.
 The air was pleasantly cool, and she walked slowly, singing to herself, envious of Amber’s voice.
-Sometimes Amber would sing for them when Ellie visited, and her voice was so beautiful Gabrielle said it was like magic.
-As childish as Ellie knew it was, she agreed with Gabrielle.
+Gabrielle was right, Amber’s singing was magical.
+Ellie didn’t care if it was childish to think so.
 Amber could make anyone believe in magic, with the songs she sang and the stories she told.

 After walking several blocks and across a busy street, the charming sights of Amber’s neighborhood disappeared.
 Here, the houses were smaller, the yards overgrown, and it was far more common to hear people shouting at each other than children’s laughter.

-When she arrived home, her mother was still at work, but there was her father, slumped on the couch, drinking a beer and watching TV.
+When she arrived home, her mother was still at work.
+She wondered hopefully if her father was already asleep.
+No such luck.
+There he was, slumped on the couch, drinking a beer, and watching TV.
 He wore a dirty white shirt exposing his round stomach, and a pair of tattered jeans.
 Several empty bottles littered the table in front of him.

 “Hey,” he grunted, without looking up.